Cognito Forms - Information and Resources

-You must contact IT using a service desk ticket to be invited as a Cognito Forms designer, editor or data reviewer.
+You MUST contact IT using a service desk ticket to be invited as a Cognito Forms designer, editor or data reviewer.
 It is also required to enable 2 Factor Authentication which you can do after your account has been created.

 Contact IT For More Information

-IT is in the process of helping departments to create new forms, as well as the ongoing project of replacing all existing InfoPath forms.
+IT is in the process of helping departments to create new forms, as well as the ongoing project of replacing all existing Commons forms.

 Charles Leffingwell in IT is currently managing and creating many Cognito forms.
 If you need information or help regarding Cognito forms or CVTC’s adoption of this software as an officially supported platform, please contact Charles, Tom Lange, or submit a service desk ticket.

 Thank you!
 We hope to hear from you.